MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 We can then use the variable “BufferLayer” as a reference to the output layer of the buffer algorithm in a subsequent function.

-Please check out the coding answer for the advanced exercise to see how this can be implemented in practise.
+Please check out the coding answer for the advanced exercise to see how this can be implemented in practice.

 9. Advanced Exercise
 ^^^^^^^^^^^^^^^^^^^^^

 Now that you have had some practice with the Python console commands, you can try the exercise below which combines the functions that we have dealt with so far.
-The correct results for each step are provided and the used code is listed in the next section.
+The correct results for each step are provided and the utilized code is listed in the next section.

 Please use a WGS 84 / Pseudo-Mercator projection (EPSG: 3857).
 You can set this at the bottom right of your QGIS window.
 For more information see `here <https://docs.qgis.org/3.4/en/docs/user_manual/working_with_projections/working_with_projections.html>`__ and `here <https://docs.qgis.org/3.4/en/docs/gentle_gis_introduction/coordinate_reference_systems.html>`__
 .